-My Top Tips: When coming to Costa Rica, be sure you get out and explore, meet the people, eat the local food, and take in all the natural beauty that surrounds you.
-Visit at least two locations if you have the time.
+My Top Tips: Be sure you get out and explore, meet the people, eat the local food, and take in all the natural beauty that surrounds you.
+Visit at least two locations if you have the time--each part of Costa Rica is unique and beautiful.
 If you've never zip lined or rappelled down a waterfall, I highly recommend it - you'll be glad you did.
-If you have time, explore at least two different locations to get the true essence of the country.
 There's so much to see & do here, take in as much of it as you can.
 I guarantee your time spent here will leave you with lifelong memories.

 Serving as the picturesque, perfectly cone-shaped backdrop for the area, Arenal Volcano was Costa Rica’s most active volcano up until 2010.
 Now dormant, it is still one of the country’s most visited attractions.
 Known as the...

 Established in 1972, Manuel Antonio is one of the most visited national parks in Costa Rica due to its incredible wildlife viewing and pristine white sand beaches.
 Here, the rainforest meets the ocean--something one must see in person...